Nutty

 Where can I open a Lifetime ISA?

-The best interest rates (the money you’ll get from your savings) are with the modern financial companies such as Tembo and Moneybox – who can also help you with the mortgage when the time comes too.
+The best interest rates (the money you’ll get from your savings) are with the modern financial companies such as Tembo – who can also help you with the mortgage when the time comes too.

 Should I open a Lifetime ISA?